ladrians/mlND-Capstone/project/project.md

 ![Sample Track](./images/sample_track.JPG)

-The training and test data was manually classified and organized in the following classes: `Straight`, `Left`, `Right`.
+The training and test data was manually classified and organized in the following classes: `Straight`, `Left`, `Right`; the folder structure:

 ```
 data/